Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 It enables sub-microsecond autonomous disconnection at module level to mitigate fire, electrocution, and backfeed risks in real-world solar deployments.

+This PCB is designed to go inside the module’s junction box and function as a module-level protection element — enabling system-wide fire and fault risk reduction whether the site is 10 kW or 1000 MWp.

 ⸻

 2. Problem Statement